AnaZonia/moon_notes/5 Insights/004 MOC Social Context of Latin America.md

 	Main issue is whether these products would be exportable - who would buy very expensive cacao? - and whether carbon credits can be used in the 3 years that it takes cacao to reach maturity.

-[[CIAT]] is a billion-dollar NGO working with Latin American sustainable agriculture.
+[[Alliance Biodiversity International & CIAT]] is a billion-dollar NGO working with Latin American sustainable agriculture.